 The AP English Literature & Composition course aligns to an introductory college-level literary analysis course.
 The course is designed to challenge a student’s ability to think critically, to analyze and evaluate literature and its literary devices, and to write analytical essays effectively.
 The course aims to refine and improve the student’s writing style, voice, grammar, mechanics, organization, and expression, culminating in a research paper focused on literary criticism using current MLA standards and electronic sources.

 This course aligns with the College Board’s learning goals for AP English Literature & Composition.

-- Successful completion of English 9, English 10, and English 11 or AP English Language and Composition.
+- English 9, English 10, and either English 11 or AP English Language & Composition (required)

 Course Texts and Materials

-- All texts are presented in the course as e-texts for student access.
-However, hard copies are recommended for the following lengthy texts:
+- All texts are provided within the course.
+However, print copies are recommended for the following lengthy texts:

 - Othello by William Shakespeare

 - Heart of Darkness by Joseph Conrad